 You may also like What to Bring to the Hospital for a Natural Childbirth

 In order to get in the right mindset, I’m finding quotes, sayings, and songs that prepare me mentally and emotionally so I can stay strong during labor.
 This doesn’t just have to be the usual birth affirmation type saying, it can be anything that speaks to you.

 This handy little postpartum cooling blend of witch hazel, aloe vera, and hydrosol, can be added to homemade cooling wipes, stored in the fridge in a spray bottle for relief, added to a peri-bottle for cleansing power, or sprayed on pads which are then frozen to create padsicles.

 If you go to the hospital, they will have these for you.
 If not, they are very nice to have on hand for postpartum.
 Find one HERE.
 You can fill it with water or with the cooling blend, and spray it on sensitive areas as needed or during postpartum bathroom trips.

 Postpartum Herbal Bath

 An herbal sitz bath is incredibly beneficial for soothing and healing postpartum, so I made up a little mixture to have ready to go.
-I am basing it off THIS RECIPE from The Happy Herbal Home.
+I am basing it off this postpartum herbal healing blend from The Happy Herbal Home.
 It includes epsom salt, red raspberry leaf, dandelion, chamomile, yarrow, and alfalfa.